-In a dynamic world of rapidly changing technologies, capabilities, and threats, throughout the electromagnetic environment and in cyberspace, it is critical that governments and military surpass the pace of threats.
-Electronic Warfare (EW) solutions must provide disruptive capabilities while also delivering best value products, and responsive service.
-Because no one wants a fair fight.
+In a dynamic world of rapidly changing technologies, capabilities, and threats throughout the electromagnetic environment and in cyberspace, it is critical that governments and military surpass the pace of threats.
+Leonardo DRS I2CEWS solutions enhance your disruptive & defensive capabilities for the future of warfare.

-Leonardo DRS solutions include provisions for signals intelligence (SIGINT) and cyber operations.
-These capabilities defend our military’s networks and information systems while exploiting our adversaries’ communications through intelligence gathering, analysis, and dissemination, ensuring the right information flows to the commanders who need it, when they need it.
+Leonardo DRS provides solutions for signals intelligence (SIGINT) and cyber operations.
+These capabilities defend our military’s networks and information systems while exploiting our adversaries’ communications through intelligence gathering, analysis, and dissemination – ensuring the right information flows to the commanders who need it, when they need it.

-Our portfolio of hardware and software capabilities provide signal recognition, detection, identification, and geolocation in order to detect, exploit, and attack.
-Our hardware is aligned with the warfighter’s requirements for low size, weight and power (SWaP) without sacrificing high performance.
-The low SWaP form factors allow for multi-function EW (MFEW) capabilities where the equipment can be integrated into cross-domain platforms.
+Our portfolio of electronic warfare equipment and software capabilities provide signal recognition, detection, identification, and geolocation in order to detect, exploit, and attack.
+Our hardware is aligned with the warfighter’s requirements for low size, weight, and power (SWaP) without sacrificing high performance.
+The low SWaP form factors allow for Multi-Function Electronic Warfare (MFEW) capabilities where the equipment can integrate into cross-domain platforms.

 Modular Open Systems Approach (MOSA)

-Our Intelligence, Cyber and Electronic Warfare Systems (ICEWS) hardware adopts the Modular Open Systems Approach (MOSA) to ensure easy integration and interoperability with current military programs.
+Our I2CEWS hardware adopts the Modular Open Systems Approach (MOSA) to ensure easy integration and interoperability with current military programs.
 Our commitment to open architecture standards is rooted in our design practices and results in low-risk solutions for our customers.
 We serve as committee chairman for multiple VITA standards and are leading participants of the MOSA, including SOSA, HOST, CMOSS, and OpenVPX efforts.
 This critical involvement ensures our products are interoperable across all military branches, program offices, and commercial entities.

-The Blackstone sensor provides mission-critical intelligence to the warfighter by rapidly detecting and locating a wide range of threat signals, monitoring signals of interest, and supporting real-time analysis of the signal environment for electronic protection (EP) and electronic support (ES) operations.
+The Next-Generation Intelligence, Information, Cyber, Electronic Warfare and Space SensorBlackLab is Leonardo DRS’ next generation networked intelligence, information, cyber, electronic warfare and space sensor.
+The system provides mission-critical intelligence to the warfighter by rapidly detecting and locating a wide range of threat signals, monitoring signals of interest, and supporting real-time analysis of the signal environment.

-The Pitbull sensor provides modern signal communications intelligence (COMINT) and precision geolocation to aid in electronic attack (EA), electronic protection (EP), and electronic support (ES) operations.
+The Pitbull sensor provides modern signal communications intelligence (COMINT) and precision geolocation to aid in EA, EP, and ES operations.
 With dual agile transceiver sensors, Pitbull locates and monitors advanced signal emitters produced by adversaries.
-The sensor can be used as a single sensor, or networked with other Pitbull sensors to accomplish larger mission objectives.
+The sensor can be used as a single sensor or networked with other Pitbull sensors to accomplish larger mission objectives.

 With a compact, low SWaP form factor, Pitbull can be easily worn by soldiers or integrated into larger ground vehicle platforms to create a network of sensors.
 Similarly, it can take height in high altitude airborne missions without encroaching on the aircraft’s physical limitations.

-Ridgeback provides ultra-fast scanning, signal detection, interception, direction finding (DF), collection, geolocation, measurement, analysis, signal recognition and the identification of conventional, modern, and agile signals for in electronic attack (EA), electronic protection (EP), and electronic support (ES) operations.
+Ridgeback provides ultra-fast scanning, signal detection, interception, direction finding (DF), collection, geolocation, measurement, analysis, signal recognition and the identification of conventional, modern, and agile signals for in EA, EP, and ES operations.

 The robust system is operational for land, sea, and air platforms and features a fully-digital signal processing path with up to 18 wideband channels, each with a wide instantaneous bandwidth to ensure no signal is left uncovered.